KZGlobalTeam/docs/docs/guides/useful-plugins.md

 />

 <Plugin
-  name="GOKZ Scoreboard Plugin"
+  name="GOKZ Scoreboard Timer"
   author="Ruto"
   download="https://github.com/DevRuto/GOKZ-Scoreboard-Timer"
-  description="Shows Time in Kills, Checkpoints in Assists, and Teleports in Deaths column in the CSGO scoreboard" :categories="['In KZTimer']"
+  description="Shows time in kills, checkpoints in assists, and teleports in deaths column in the scoreboard" :categories="['In KZTimer']"
 />